giswqs/geog-312/book/geospatial/maplibre.md

 ```

 ## MapTiler

-To run this notebook, you need to set up a MapTiler API key.
-You can get a free API key by signing up at [https://cloud.maptiler.com/](https://cloud.maptiler.com/).
+To use MapTiler with this notebook, you need to set up a MapTiler API key.
+You can obtain a free API key by signing up at [https://cloud.maptiler.com/](https://cloud.maptiler.com/).

 ```{code-cell} ipython3
 # import os
 # os.environ["MAPTILER_KEY"] = "YOUR_API_KEY"
 ```

-You can use any named style from MapTiler by setting the style parameter to the name of the style.
+Set the API key as an environment variable to access MapTiler's resources.
+Once set up, you can specify any named style from MapTiler by using the style parameter in the map setup.

 ![](https://i.imgur.com/dp2HxR2.png)

+The following are examples of different styles available through MapTiler:

+- **Streets style**: This style displays detailed street information and is suited for urban data visualization.
+- **Satellite style**: Provides high-resolution satellite imagery for various locations.
+- **Hybrid style**: Combines satellite imagery with labels for a clear geographic context.
+- **Topo style**: A topographic map showing terrain details, ideal for outdoor-related applications.

 ```{code-cell} ipython3
 m = leafmap.Map(style="streets")